 After lunch, you may decide to do some site-seeing.
 This area is full of gorgeous horse farms and scenic backroads.
 On your way back into town, stop for a wine tasting at Prodigy Vineyards & Winery.
 Prodigy’s tasting room will provide you a sample of central Kentucky wines in a beautiful setting.
 The gift shop is pretty nice too!

 End the evening downtown with a quiet dinner at Serafini Restaurant, located on historic Saint Clair St., across from the Old State Capitol.
 Using local ingredients, Serafini’s chef creates mouth-watering specialties, combining the best of Italy with Kentucky’s southern food traditions.

-After grabbing breakfast from B’s Bakery, voted the country’s cutest foods by Food Network, start today’s activities with a visit to Three Boys Farm Distillery – In the middle of Bourbon Country.
+After grabbing breakfast from B’s Bakery, voted the country’s cutest foods by Food Network, start today’s activities with a visit to Whiskey Thief Distilling Co. – In the middle of Bourbon Country.
 Three Boys Distillery is a craft distillery on a small farm, completely family owned and operated, and they will make your entire group feel like family!
 Where else can you pour yourself your own bottle, straight from the barrel?

 After lunch, if the weather is nice, an afternoon at West Sixth Brewery Farm is the perfect location for a nice walk, fishing, and gaining a behind the scenes look at the Brewing Industry.
 Guided tours are available.
 You may also choose to venture out on your own.
 Dogs are welcome, on leashes.
 Be sure to check out our calendar to stay up to date on special events at the farm!